Black and white portrait of a Sol Wooten sitting at a table, resting her chin on her hand. Shelf with books in the background.

 BIO

 In 2016, I earned a BA in Psychology from Cornell College, where I also studied film photography.
 When I returned to Austin, I worked with neurodivergent middle and high school students, supporting their development of executive functioning and life skills.
-In 2019, I began volunteering at American Short Fiction and later became a fellow and associate editor.
+As I began to actively pursue my love of writing and storytelling, I began volunteering at American Short Fiction and later became an associate editor.

-I moved to Ithaca in 2021 to pursue an MFA in Creative Writing at Cornell University.
+In 2021, I moved to Ithaca to pursue an MFA in Creative Writing at Cornell University.
 Afterward, I worked as a lecturer, teaching Introduction to Creative Writing and an independent course titled Hauntings in Fiction, Memoir, and Film.
-While I specialized in fiction, my deep appreciation for other genres is reflected both in my reading and teaching of poetry, personal essays, and short stories.
-At Cornell, I discovered how passionate I am about shaping learning environments informed by a pedagogy of care.
-It was deeply fulfilling to help students articulate their interior worlds and contexts through writing.
+While I specialized in fiction, my deep appreciation for other genres is reflected both in my practice and teaching of poetry, personal essays, and short stories.
+At Cornell, I discovered how passionate I am about shaping learning environments informed by engaged curiosity and care.
+I found it deeply fulfilling to help students articulate their interior worlds and contexts through writing.

-In addition to volunteering in the arts, my service work has often centered on providing resources and opportunities to people who are incarcerated.
-I’ve been a reader for the Insider Prize since 2019, wrote letters and sent reading materials on behalf of the Inside Books Project, and have tutored at a maximum-security prison through the Cornell Prison Education Program.
+In addition to volunteering in the arts, my service work has often centered on providing resources and opportunities to people living in incarceration.
+I am a reader for the Insider Prize, have written letters and sent reading materials on behalf of the Inside Books Project, and tutored in a maximum-security prison through the Cornell Prison Education Program.

-Creativity, curiosity, and care are the values I work to center in all aspects of my life.
+Creativity, curiosity, and care are the values I work to embody in my life and across my creative pursuits.